dstaab34/24-AC/Elastic_Setup.md

 28. firewall-cmd --add-port=9304/tcp --permanent
 29. systemctl status elasticsearch (to verify it is green and running)

-FOR KIBANA, THIS SHOULD ONLY BE DONE ON THE MASTER NODE
+FOR KIBANA, THIS SHOULD ONLY BE DONE ON THE FIRST NODE, DO NOT RUN AS ROOT OR SUPER USER
 1. rpm --install "http://10.1.7.30/repos/kit/kibana-7.10.2-x86_64.rpm"
 2. cd /etc/kibana
 3. vim kibana.yml (uncomment any edited lines)